pbswengineering/0-rtt/slides/0-rtt.md

 By using **PPRF** the server can decrypt 0-RTT early data only once.

-**Example approach:** a server maintains a session ticket encryption key (STEK) *k* that can decrypt any session ticket.
+**Example approach:** a server maintains a Session Ticket Encryption Key (STEK) *k* that can decrypt any session ticket.
 Then it uses it to decrypt a ticket *t* and it generates a STEK *k'* that can decrypt all session tickets but *t* and so on...

 > <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>✅ Forward secrecy
 > <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>❌ Long processing time, not practical in distributed environments